Anhui: History

-In 1938, large areas in north and central Anhui were severely damaged by the decision of President Chiang Kai-shek to demolish a critical dam on the Yellow River, hoping that would physically impede the ongoing invasion by the Imperial Japanese Army and prevent them from capturing Zhengzhou.
+In 1938, large areas in north and central Anhui were severely damaged by the decision of President Chiang Kai-shek to demolish a critical dam on the Yellow River, hoping that this would physically impede the ongoing invasion by the Imperial Japanese Army and prevent them from capturing Zhengzhou.
 Within only ten days of the dam breaking, the water and sands drowned all of north and middle area of this province, resulting in the deaths of between 500,000 and 900,000 Chinese people, as well as an unknown number of Japanese soldiers.
 Following the end of the Second Sino-Japanese War in 1945, the capital city of Anhui moved to Hefei, then a small town.
 The provincial government made significant investments for its development.
 After 1949, the government launched projects to repair the damages suffered during World War II.
+Anhui was one of the worst affected provinces in The Great Chinese Famine.
 The province underwent significant development via the Third Front campaign to build basic and national defense industries in protected locations, in case of invasion by the Soviet Union or United States.
 The centerpiece of the Shanghai Small Third Front was the "rear base" in Anhui which served as "a multi-function manufacturing base for anti-aircraft and anti-tank weaponry".
 During the late 1990s Anhui became one of China's fastest-growing provinces.
 The province forms part of the China Yangtze River Delta Economic Area, which is the most developed area of China.